Our policy for Wales

 Many of our houses are vitally important tourist attractions, small businesses and employers in what are often fragile local economies in rural parts of Wales

-Historic Houses Cymru represents over 100 independently owned historic houses and gardens across the country, including some of Wales’s most iconic and historic places.
-In 2023, Historic Houses in Wales welcomed nearly 200,000 visitors and generated a visitor spend of £861,000 for the Welsh economy.
-(Source: Economic, Social, Cultural and Environmental Benefits of Independently Owned Historic Houses and Gardens, Historic Houses Association Wales Report, July 2023 by Saffery Champness, Chartered Accountants).
+Historic Houses Wales represents almost 100 independently owned historic houses and gardens across the country, including some of Wales’s most iconic and historic places.
+In 2024, Historic Houses Wales members welcomed nearly 387,000 visitors and generated a visitor spend of two million pounds for the Welsh economy.
+Many of these historic places are vitally important tourist attractions, small businesses and local employers in what are often fragile economies in rural parts of Wales.

-Wales’s historic house businesses have faced — and continue to — face significant challenges following the aftermath of the pandemic, the more recent cost of living crisis and the increasing costs of repairs and maintenance.
-The introduction of new legislation is now creating additional challenges for historic houses where heritage tourism is the sole source of income.
+Wales’s historic house businesses are still dealing with the challenges brought about by the energy and the cost-of-living crises.
+The introduction of new regulations has created additional challenges for historic houses, especially where tourism is the main, or even sole, source of income.
 Without supportive regulation and legislation, the custodians of our heritage are looking at an extremely difficult future.

-We are keen to see targeted policies that not only provide our heritage attractions and regional economies with the short-term boost they need to put them on a more secure and resilient footing for the future, but which also encourage tourists to travel the length and breadth of Wales.
+We want to work with the Welsh Government to ensure a policy environment where our heritage attractions and regional economies have the right conditions to put themselves onto a more sustainable footing both economically and environmentally, and to encourage tourists to travel the length and breadth of Wales.
 Where heritage is accessible to everyone, we know it supports health and wellbeing and is a key driver for regional economic growth.
 It is important that the UK and Welsh Governments recognise the community value of our irreplaceable historic houses and gardens and give assurances and policies to ensure that they can continue to play a significant role for future generations.

 To this end, we set out 5 recommendations to our politicians: